List of Causeway programs and services

 - Focusing on the individual’s job preferences and employment goals.

 - Providing employment supports according to the needs of the client to break down barriers to employment.

 - Integrating employment supports with other community support systems.

 Causeway staff can assist with: resume and cover letter writing, interview preparation; job coaching and on-site support, as well as job retention and follow-up support.
 Job Quest has assisted clients in finding and maintaining employment in full- and part-time jobs in a variety of industries: Administrative, Customer Service, Retail, Hospitality, General Labour, Health Services and many more.

-Solutions for Youth participants are also involved in a 14-week co-op placement related to their field of interest.
+Solutions for Youth participants are also involved in a 12-week work placement related to their field of interest.
 Criteria for admission to Solutions for Youth: